Dekamik/autovpn-py/README.md

 If you want to hide your activity from agencies like the NSA or the FSB, this alone won't hide your activity from government actors.

+### May not be able to connect to the VPS provider from some countries

+Some countries may block the VPS resources needed and thus this may not work in these countries.

 ## I want to watch Netflix/Disney+ in another country, will this tool help me?